How Do Endpoint Security Management Systems Operate?July 6, 2021 | By Comodo

 Secures Devices (Endpoints) Against Physical Threats As Well

 One of the biggest threats mobile devices used to connect to a network face is that of falling into the wrong hands or getting lost.
-A proper and efficient endpoint security management program can tackle this issue as well by assisting enterprises to the lock down or remote wipe such stolen or lost devices.
+A proper and efficient endpoint security management system can tackle this issue as well by assisting enterprises to the lock down or remote wipe such stolen or lost devices.
 Therefore endpoint security solutions can safeguard enterprises from physical threats as well.

 Do All Enterprises Need Endpoint Security?